SarGGar/odin-matching-game/README.md

 - **CSS3**: For styling and animations.
 - **HTML5**: For the game structure.
 -  **Vite**: For fast development and optimized build tooling.

+## APIs Used
+- **PokeAPI**: A RESTful API to access data about Pokémon, used for fetching Pokémon data and images within the game.
+More information can be found at [PokeAPI](https://pokeapi.co/).